 The price of Archbold continues to be frozen at £395, with no increase on last year’s price.
-This price is the same for both print or eBook formats and includes the Sentencing Code Special Supplement, the Sentencing Guidelines Supplement and all updating supplements.
+This price is the same for both print or eBook formats and includes the Sentencing Guidelines Supplement, Archbold Review and all updating supplements.
+EDITORIAL TEAM